vpython/glowscript/README.md

 To stop the background datastore emulator.

-Then next time you're ready to develop, you can simply activate the environment again and type:
+Then next time you're ready to develop, you can simply activate the environment again (make sure you see the "(venv)" in the shell prompt) and type:

       docker-compose -f docker-datastore.yml up -d